Pai Mārire: Ahuahu attack, April 1864

-The easy victory of the Māori over the numerically stronger British-led force gave a powerful impetus to the Pai Mārire movement and confirmed in the minds of many Māori the protection of the Archangel Gabriel, of whom Te Ua was now regarded as a prophet.
+The easy victory over the numerically stronger British-led force gave a powerful impetus to the Pai Mārire movement and confirmed in the minds of many Māori the protection of the Archangel Gabriel.
+Te Ua was now regarded as a prophet.
 The number of adherents swelled and Pai Mārire rites continued to develop, some incorporating the severed heads of the slain soldiers, through which Te Ua claimed to communicate with Jehovah.

 Assault on Sentry Hill, April 1864

 Three weeks later, on 30 April 1864, 200 warriors demonstrated their faith in divine protection when they marched on the Sentry Hill redoubt, 9 km north-west of New Plymouth.
 The redoubt, on the crown of a hill, was defended by 75 imperial soldiers and two Coehorn mortars.
-Atiawa Māori viewed the construction of the outpost on their land as a challenge and formed a war party of the best fighting men from west coast iwi.
+Atiawa Māori viewed the construction of the outpost on their land as a challenge and formed a war party.
 When they came under fire at close range, they shielded themselves from the fusillade only by holding their right hands up and chanting.
 As many as a fifth of the Māori force were killed in the assault.

-In a 1920 interview with historian James Cowan, Te Kahu-Pukoro, a fighter who took part in the attack, explained: "The Pai-marire religion was then new, and we were all completely under its influence and firmly believed in the teaching of Te Ua and his apostles.
+In a 1920 interview with historian James Cowan, Te Kahu-Pukoro, a fighter who took part in the attack, explained: "The Pai Mārire religion was then new, and we were all completely under its influence and firmly believed in the teaching of Te Ua and his apostles.
 Hepanaia Kapewhiti was at the head of the war-party.
 He was our prophet.
-He taught us the Pai-marire karakia (chant), and told us that if we repeated it as we went into battle the pakeha bullets would not strike us.
+He taught us the Pai Mārire karakia (chant), and told us that if we repeated it as we went into battle the bullets would not strike us.
 This we all believed."

-Led by Hepanaia, the warriors participated in sacred ceremonies around a pole at the Manutahi pā, with all the principal Taranaki chiefs present: Wiremu Kīngi and Kingi Parengarenga, as well as Te Whiti and Tohu Kākahi, both of whom would later become prophets at Parihaka.
-The force, armed with muskets, shotguns, tomahawks and spears, marched to Sentry Hill and at 8 am launched their attack, ascending the slope that led to the redoubt.
+Led by Hepanaia, the warriors participated in sacred ceremonies around a pole at the Manutahi pā, with all the principal Taranaki chiefs present: Wiremu Kīngi Te Rangitāke and Kingi Parengarenga, as well as Te Whiti and Tohu Kākahi, both of whom would later become prophets at Parihaka.
+The force, armed with muskets, shotguns, tomahawks and spears, marched to Sentry Hill and, at 8AM, launched their attack, ascending the slope that led to the redoubt.
 Te Kahu-Pukoro recalled:

 About 34 Māori and one imperial soldier were killed.
 Among those shot dead, at almost point-blank range, were chiefs Hepanaia, Kingi Parengarenga (Taranaki), Tupara Keina (Ngatiawa), Tamati Hone (Ngati Ruanui) and Hare Te Kokai, who had advocated the frontal attack on the redoubt.
-According to Cowan, the slaughter temporarily weakened the new confidence in Pai-marire, but Te Ua had a satisfying explanation: that those who fell were to blame because they did not repose absolute faith in the karakia, or incantation.
+According to Cowan, the slaughter temporarily weakened the new confidence in Pai Mārire, but Te Ua had a satisfying explanation: that those who fell were to blame because they did not repose absolute faith in the karakia.